AndrewSisley/CQLDb/README.md

 ## Benchmarks

 Benchmarks (like everywhere else) are still very much a WIP, however you can find a quick and very rough summary in the table below (run on an 8th gen Intel i5 with SSD).
-You can run them locally from the [NullableF64](cql_storage_types/cql_nullable_f64) folder with the following command `rustup run nightly cargo bench` if/after you have installed the rust nightly build, but it will use about 900 kB of disk space.
+You can run them locally from the [NullableF64](cql_storage_types/cql_nullable_f64) folder with the following command `rustup run nightly cargo bench` if/after you have installed the rust nightly build, it will use about 900 kB of disk space.

-### Single point read (nullable f64)
+### Single point read - NullableF64

 Database size | Point location | Mean read time (ns)
 --- | --- | ---